-The Institute's volunteer board of directors - each member nominated from active producer organizations in the state - selects projects for funding.
-The board considers the recommendations of an advisory panel that includes farmers from the related agriculture sector and represents diverse farm sizes, production practices, and locations across the state.
+The Board of Directors selects projects for funding.
+The board considers the recommendations of review panels that include farmers from the related agriculture sector and represent diverse farm sizes, production practices, and locations across the state.

-Funded projects must measure and report on the impact the work produces on each farm.
-Project results are accessible to the entire agricultural community to help others in making decisions about change on the farms.
+To broaden their impact, projects must measure and report on the results the work produces.
+Project results are accessible to the entire agricultural community to help others in making decisions about their farms.